Crisis communication: Situational crisis communication theory (SCCT)

 Timothy Coombs started working on situational crisis communication theory (SCCT) in 1995.
 Originated from attribution theory, SCCT assumes that crises are negative events that stakeholders attempt to attribute responsibility.
 Coombs believes crisis managers can employ different crisis strategies according to different crisis types.
 Different from IRT, SCCT is an audience-oriented theory which focuses on stakeholders' perceptions of crisis situations.
 This idea is in line with Benoit's argument that crisis management concerns perception more so than reality.

 Social-mediated crisis communication (SMCC) model

 As social networks and blogs become popular, people spend more time online during crises.
 Social-mediated crisis communication (SMCC) model is introduced to investigate crisis management in online context.
 The model first explains how the source and form of information affect response selections and then proposes crisis response strategies.
 The model argues that five factors influence an organizations' communication during a crisis: crisis origin, crisis type, infrastructure, message strategy, and message form.

+The SMCC model can examine how organizations use specific social media platforms during crisis.
+Organizations can leverage social media analytics to better understand and respond to the public concerns during a crisis.
+"By monitoring topic and sentiment evolution in real time, authorities can anticipate public reactions, detect misinformation early, and adjust outreach strategies proactively".
+For example, Twitter can evaluate audiences concerns and needs about specific risks.
+Furthermore, research indicates that organizations use twitter for response strategies such as "stealing thunder" and "filling the silence"(to post information about updates to avoid rumors).
+This involves the release of early information and constant updates to limit rumors.
+This aligns with the SMCC models emphasis on monitoring the public and managing the information flow in online environments.

+Additionally, apart from Twitter, another commonly used platform is Instagram.
+While Twitter focuses on timing and information updates Instagram requires a different approach focused on visual communication and policy guidelines.
+Instagram requires organizations to prepare platform guidelines in case of a crisis.
+"Developing social media polices that include guidelines for using Instagram and other social media platforms will be the key".This reflects the SMCC models focus on the need for organizations to establish communication procedures in advance to match each platform.